 This was touched on in our myth about keeping things above the fold.
 However, enough people believe in this myth for it to have its own section.

-When you're writing your copy it needs to be long enough to cover what it is you're talking about without you starting to ramble about it.
-Remember, you're trying to get your readers to convert, so your content needs to be long enough and compelling enough to get your audience to your end goal.
+When you're writing your content, it needs to be long enough to cover what it is you're talking about without starting to ramble about it.
+Remember, you're trying to get your readers to convert, so make your content long enough and compelling enough to get your audience to complete your end goal.

-It could be that you just need to explain what your product is and the main features of it.
-Or you could need to explain about a location and why people should choose to go on holiday there, as well as why your hotel is the best in the area.
-As you can see, these two different scenarios require a different amount of copy to be written, it doesn't need to be long, or short, it just needs to be there.
+Your content could include explaining what your product is and the main features of it.
+Or you could promote a specific location and why people should go on holiday there, as well as why your hotel is the best in the area.
+As you can see, these two different scenarios require a different amount of copy to be written, it doesn't need to be long, or short, it just needs to be compelling.

 Myth 8: You only need to watch your conversions